bellerb/bellerb/README.md

 ### Hi there 👋

-I like to solve complex problems.
+I like solving complex problems.
 If your interested in music and guitar check out my webapp [ArpeggiU](https://arpeggiu.com) 🎸.